 UT Faculty and Staff

-In partnership with the University of Tennessee Knoxville’s Division of Diversity and Engagement, The Bottom is offering a short term (one semester) community fellowship.
+The Bottom partnered with the University of Tennessee Knoxville’s Division of Diversity and Engagement to offer a short term community fellowship.

 We believe that the work of scholars and other professional staff can enrich civic and community life, and by pursuing such work in dialogue with the public, university research, teaching, and creative expression is elevated.
 In a semester-long fellowship, Black faculty/staff will serve as a resource and collaborator on a public facing, community identified or agreed upon project.
-The fellow will work directly with The Bottom’s team, especially with our program ambassadors, to develop a project moving it from ideation to completion.
+The fellow will work directly with The Bottom’s team to develop a project moving it from ideation to completion.